 As mentioned above, you will either need a real estate broker’s license or a property manager’s license (some states require both) to be a property manager.
 Even if your state does not have any specific legal requirements, it’s still a good idea to get continuing education in property management.
 Getting certified will set you apart from your competitors.

-There are two possible options you can look at when deciding how to become a property manager: formal training for legal licensing and specialized certification.
+There are two possible options you can look at: formal training for legal licensing and specialized certification.

 Double-check what the requirements are at your state’s real estate commission before deciding which option to take.
 Also make sure you know the requirements of a certification you want, as some certification courses may require you to have a broker’s license to apply.

-Real estate college degree: Consider enrolling in a class-based or online college for a bachelor’s or master’s degree in real estate or business administration.
+Consider enrolling in a class-based or online college for a bachelor’s or master’s degree in real estate or business administration.
 Learning how to become a property manager through formal college training will establish you as an expert in the property management field.
 Your skills will also likely be more sought-after by property management companies and clients.
+Property management firms often require some undergraduate studies and the steps necessary to engage in property management duties, including licensing courses.

 Once you have completed your pre-licensing education, you can apply to take your licensing exam.
 Ensure you study comprehensively in order to pass the exam.
 After you pass, you can file a real estate license application to receive your broker’s license.
 You will then be legally qualified to practice as a real estate agent or property manager.

-Property management license: If you require a property management license, you will still need to enroll in training to obtain it.
+If you require a property management license, you will still need to enroll in training to obtain it.
 The process for receiving a PML is similar to the one you follow to get a real estate broker’s license.
-You will be required to study the necessary pre-licensing coursework detailing how to become a property manager.
+You will be required to study the necessary pre-licensing coursework.
 You will then need to take and pass an exam, before applying for a formal property management license.

-If your state has no legal requirements, then an option for learning how to become a property manager is to get a management certification.
+If your state has no legal requirements, then one option is to get a management certification.
 Property management licenses are issued by the state, while certifications are issued by various real estate property management associations, such as the IREM.
 Certifications are not legal requirements, but they add value to your resume and give you a competitive edge.

 Some well-known certifications include: